The Leadership for Life Program:

 In between each monthly class, participants practice the skills taught, noting the challenges and benefits in their work place.
 Experiences and observations are shared with their accountability partners and in class.

-Cost: Total fees including all course materials, professional development tools, retreat lodging and meals, and continental breakfast, lunch and snacks at each monthly seminar are $2,500 funded by the individual or the employer as professional development.
+Cost: Total fees including all course materials, professional development tools, retreat lodging and meals, and continental breakfast, lunch and snacks at each monthly seminar are $3,000 funded by the individual or the employer as professional development.
+The discounted tuition price for non-profit organizations is $2200.

 Program fees can be covered as an ordinary and necessary business expense under Section 162 of the IRS code.
 Alternatively, individuals may choose to fund their own leadership development.